 ROV Dive Series

 A total of 16 days of ROV dives using the R/V Pt.
 Lobos and the ROV Ventana were used to complete the MARS cable environmental studies from November 30, 2007 to April 1, 2008 (Appendix 1).
 Three additional sea days were cancelled or postponed due to weather.
-Observations, including ROV surveys & transects, and sediment collections (tube cores) were completed during these cruises.
-In addition to surveying the entire length (~57 km) of the cable route, the field and analysis team completed 62 quantitative video transects, and collected & analyzed 114 sediment cores (72 for macrofaunal analyses, 36 for sediment characteristics, 6 spare cores).
+Observations, including ROV surveys, transects, and sediment collections (tube cores) were completed during these cruises.
+In addition to surveying the entire length (~51 km) of the cable route, the field and analysis team completed 62 quantitative video transects, and collected and analyzed 106 sediment cores (60 for macrofaunal analyses, 36 for sediment characteristic analysis, 10 spare cores).

 Condition of Cable